🗽 Free New York Landlord Forms

 Housing Court

 For lease expiration or lease violations.
 Must serve proper termination notice first.
-Includes guidance for 8 holdover reasons including 90-day rule.
+Includes guidance for all 8 holdover reasons including the 90-day rule.

 Prepare Petition →